 Due to a lack of specific ASC 605 guidance for situations discussed above, practitioners use certain common methods for measuring progress toward completion of combined deliverables including the predominant deliverable, final deliverable, and various other methods.
 Under ASC 606, entities must consider the overall nature of the performance obligation.
 This approach avoids defaulting to a method that may not represent the nature of the combined items; however, it appears that conclusions reached by considering the overall nature may be similar to those reached using the predominant deliverable method.
 On the other hand, conclusions will most likely be different from those reached using the final deliverable method or other methods referred to in TRG Memo 41, paragraph 7.
 As such, revenue recognition patterns may be different under ASC 606 for entities using other methods that exist in practice under ASC 605.

-When multiple promised goods or services are deemed not to be distinct during step two of the revenue recognition model, entities must use significant judgement in step five to determine a single method of measuring progress for the transfer of control of the combined performance obligation.
+When multiple promised goods or services are deemed not to be distinct during step two of the revenue recognition model, entities must use significant judgment in step five to determine a single method of measuring progress for the transfer of control of the combined performance obligation.
 In these cases, entities must follow certain restrictions and consider the overall nature of the performance obligation.
 Revenue recognition under ASC 606 is likely to be different for entities applying common methods used in practice under ASC 605.

-- ASC 606, “Revenue from Contracts with Customers.”
+- ASU 2014-09: “Revenue from Contracts with Customers.”
+BC159-BC162.

-- FASB, TRG Memo 41: “Measuring progress when multiple goods or services are included in a single performance obligation.”
-July 13, 2015.
+- FASB TRG Memo 41: “Measuring progress when multiple goods or services are included in a single performance obligation.”
+13 July 2015.